junit-pioneer/junit-pioneer/CONTRIBUTING.md

 That particularly applies to "store in beforeEach - restore in afterEach"-extensions!
 If they fail after "store", they will still "restore" and thus potentially create a race condition with other tests.

+#### Compiler Warnings

+The build is configured to treat all compiler warnings as errors.
+If code that triggers a warning can't be refactored to avoid that, `@SuppressWarning` may be added, but we don't want to do that liberally.
+Developers and reviewers should minimize its use.

 ### Tests

 The name of test classes _must_ end with `Tests`, otherwise Gradle will ignore them.